- Our Programs

 - Make a Payment

-Social support for new parents has been found to be the single most important protective factor available to prevent and eradicate entrenched, multi-generational family problems.
-Social support mitigates feelings of "overwhelm" in new parents who are constantly giving to their children, their bosses, their spouses, their friends -- and ending up feeling completely depleted.
-Our parenting center provides what parents seem to need most – a like-minded community where they can truly belong.
+Social support for new parents has been found to be the single most important protective factor available to prevent or eradicate entrenched, sometimes multi-generational, family and individual emotional problems.
+Social support mitigates feelings of "overwhelm" often felt by new parents -- parents who are constantly giving to their children, and sometimes to their bosses, spouses, and friends as well -- frequently ending up feeling completely depleted and overwhelmed.
+Parents are often stimulated by old childhood memories and unmet needs once they have children of their own.
+Our parenting and counseling center can provide what parents seem to need most – a like-minded community where they can truly belong and a place to go to ask questions and get support.

 The mother-infant relationship is the template for all future relationships a child will encounter.